snarlysodboxer/predictable-yaml/README.md

 * These can be combined: `# predictable-yaml: kind=my-schema, ignore-requireds`.

 ## Fixing
+* Caviats
+    * The fixer has three experimental features enabled by default, list de-indentation, preservation of empty lines, and preservation of spaces before comments.
+Disable them if you get unexpected results.
+    * Whitespace preservation is not a perfect system as it involves guessing at what the original writer intended by am empty line.
+Disable with `--preserve-empty-lines=false`
     * Support for fixing is limited by Golang yaml.v3's ability to record and reproduce comments.
         * __*It is possible to loose comments altogether with the fixer, if the comment is not a header, footer, or line comment.*__ (Empty lines around the comment define these.)
         * Recommend starting with a clean Git tree so changes can easily be undone if the results are undesired.
-(Or use the diff to fix any dropped comments, which will hopefully be rare-ish.)
+(Or use the diff to re-add any dropped comments, which will hopefully be rare-ish.)
-* Prompting and not prompting for confirmation are both supported.
+* Prompting and not prompting for confirmation are both supported, as well as only prompting if the number of lines in the file would change.
-* Lines in the target file that are not in the config file will be moved to the end by default.
+* By default, yaml nodes in the target file that are not in the config file will be moved to the end of the map they're in.
     * Change to the begining with the flag `--unmatched-to-beginning`.
-* Missing required keys will be added unless `ignore-requireds` is set as a per file override.
+* Missing required keys will be added unless `ignore-requireds` is set as a [per file override](#configuring-per-file-overrides).
 * Lines can be set to `# preferred` to allow linting to pass without them, but make the fixer add them when fixing, and the `--add-preferred` flag is set.

 ## Tests